 - If you want to generate traffic to your website, focusing on clicks could be ideal for you.
 Cost-per-click (CPC) bidding may be right for your campaign.

-- If you want to increase brand awareness – not drive traffic to your site – focusing on impressions may be your strategy.
+- If you want to increase brand awareness focusing on impressions may be your strategy.
 You can use cost per thousand viewable impressions (vCPM) bidding to put your message in front of customers.
-You can also use a Target Search Page Location or Target Outranking Share strategy to maximise visibility.

-- If you run video ads and want to increase views or interactions with your ads, you can use cost per view (CPV) or CPM or cost-per-thousand (CPM) bidding.
+- If you run video ads and want to increase views or interactions with your ads, you can use cost per view (CPV) or cost per thousand impressions (CPM) bidding.

 - If you run video ads and your goal is to increase product or brand consideration, you can use cost per view (CPV).